 - I’m not sure the speech bubble artwork makes sense for this game.
 It does look nice, though.

-Cahoots is a fantastic little card game and one of my group’s favorite limited communication games.
+Cahoots is a fantastic little card game and one of my group’s top limited communication games.
 It’s a light game that feels familiar, but it’s also a unique experience that has been a hit with just about everyone I’ve played it with.
 It feels great when you’re able to play a card and complete multiple goals, and the close losses make you want to quickly set it back up and play again.
 It’s a simple-yet-clever design that should go over well with most crowds.

 If you enjoy playing limited communication co-op games like The Mind, Codenames Duet, The Ravens of Thri Sahashri, and Mysterium, you should definitely check this one out.
 If you don’t like those types of games or you simply don’t want to add another light game to your collection, then Cahoots might not be for you.
 I know from firsthand experience that it works brilliantly as a pub game, and it should work just as well as a family game.